 - Chickpea Curry, South Indian Style

-- 2 tsp black peppercorns (you can use more or less based on your preference)
+- 2 teaspoon black peppercorns (you can use more or less based on your preference)

 - Salt to taste